 Occam's Razor nearly always applies when troubleshooting technology issues!

-If anyone has been helpful to you, please show your appreciation by clicking the button inside of their post.
-Please click here and read, along with the threads to which it links, for helpful information to guide you as you proceed.
+New to the Community?
+Click here and also here for helpful guidance.
+Also please click here for additional helpful information to guide you as you proceed.
 I always recommend that you treat your BlackBerry like any other computing device, including using a regular backup schedule...click here for an article with instructions.
+If anyone has been helpful to you, please show your appreciation by clicking the button.
+Need a reference to BB10 OS/SR versions?
+Click here.
+Need a specific BB10 AutoLoader?
+Send me a private message.